About Go Slow

-Start with a very small amount to test the strength.
+Start with a very small amount to see how strong it is.

 - Never use alone

-- If you must use alone, have someone check on you.
+- If you use alone, have someone check on you.

-- Talk to friends and family about what to do if you overdose.
+- Talk to friends and family and share what to do if you overdose.

 What does this mean?

-If you use drugs, take action to prevent overdose.
-When you take a drug, start with a very small amount to test the strength.
-Don’t slam it.
+If you use drugs, be careful to avoid overdosing.
+Start with a very small amount to test how strong it is.
+Don’t rush it.
 You can always take more, but you can never take less.
-If you inject drugs, inject a little bit first and wait 20 seconds to see how strong it is.
-If it feels off, consider not using it or using less than planned.
-Be sure someone with you has naloxone.
+If injecting drugs, do a little bit first and wait 20 seconds to see how strong it is.
+If it feels off, consider not using it or using it less than planned.
+Always have naloxone with you.